johnnymatthews/blockchain-is-hard/README.md

 - The Twitter Bootstrap team for creating Bootstrap 4!
 - [David Miller](http://davidmiller.io/) from [Blackrock Digital](http://blackrockdigital.io/) for creating the [Stylish Portfolio](https://startbootstrap.com/template-overviews/stylish-portfolio) template that this site is heavily based off.
 - [The Aion Foundation](https://aion.network/) for guidance and article help.
+- [Netlify](https://www.netlify.com/) for hosting the site for freebies.